moto-programmer-i/Batting/Assets/README_SD_UnityChan_en.txt

-README_UnityChan.TXT
+README_SD_UnityChan.TXT

-Unity-Chan 3D Model Data Ver 1.4.0
+SD Unity-Chan 3D Model Data Ver 1.1.0

-2023/02/17 Unity Technologies Japan
+2023/02/15 Unity Technologies Japan

 History:
 Ver.
-1.4.0 2023/02/17 Replaced shader with Unity Toon Shader and reconfigured.
+1.1.0 2023/02/15 Replaced shaders with Unity Toon Shader and reconfigured.
+Ver.
+1.0.1 2016/01/29 Replaced sample scenes with Unity5 & scripts with SD KohakuChanz.
+Ver.
+1.0.0 2014/12/28 First release (for Unity4)

 Distribution License:
 This digital asset data is released based on the "Unity-Chan License Agreement (UCL)" (the latest version at the time of distribution is UCL 2.02).